Review: Glove80 Ergonomic Keyboard

 Traveling with the Glove80

-One issue of switching to an ergonomic split keyboard is that you can lose all that comfort when you are traveling.
+One issue that often occurs during travel is that there may not be a nice surface to put the keyboard on.
 I have found that most hotels and apartments do not have desks and chairs with the right height to work comfortably.
 In such cases the most ergonomic solution is often to put the keyboard on your lap.
 This works great with ‘monoblock’ keyboards like the fixed-split Kinesis Advantage2.
 However, putting the two halves of a truly split keyboard on your lap is not very stable.

 We recently traveled for two weeks and I wanted to take the Glove80 with me since it is lighter and more compact than the Advantage2.
 I finally found a great solution in the bean bag recommended by Ben Vallack: put the bean bag between your legs, then put each halve on your legs such that the outer stilts are on your legs and the inner stilts dig into the bean bag.
 The bean bag gives the keyboard stability and a small amount of tenting.
 Since the halves are less separated than on a desk, I angle the halves slightly inwards for best comfort.